jacksonmj/tenpin/README.md

 - Looks ugly on IE6.
 - For IE6, the external Javascript libraries may need to be served from the same protocol as the tenpin page (HTTP page and HTTPS libraries don't seem to work).
 The protocol is specified for the libraries to make development easier (so it can be opened from file:/// and the libraries will still work and don't need downloading).
 - Data is not saved, closing/refreshing/crashing the browser will cause all data to be lost.
-- Backspace in ball score textbox does not trigger score table update